Why we need better verification for AI-generated code

 These all apply to agent-generated code.
 But they leave a gap.
 Unit tests only cover the cases someone thought to write.
 Integration tests verify high-level flows, not algorithmic invariants.
 Neither is good at finding bugs that depend on specific combinations of inputs across accumulated state.

 The rules interact.
 A valid matching can become impossible to colour-assign.
 A bye given to one player can leave the rest unmatchable.
 The constraint graph changes every round based on accumulated history.
-Not the kind of thing I wanted to work through on a weekend.

 Stage 1: Generating the implementation